kipr/bsonbind/Readme.markdown

  type2 key2!
  # This is an array
  type3[] key3

+ # This is a sub-document.
+Note: this type must have its own description file and matching hpp header.
+ # Generation of this description must be done by the user
+ my_great_type key4
 ```

 Note: Empty lines and lines beginning with `#` are ignored.